mantidproject/mantid/docs/source/algorithms/SaveReflectometryAscii-v1.rst

 Custom File Format (Empty Field)
 --------------------------------

-Enables a choice to write header lines, to select the separator and the number of columns to write, i.e. three or four.
+Enables a selection to write header lines and to select the separator and the number of columns to write, i.e. three or four.
-Only user-defined log values are added to the file header.
+Only user-defined log values as well as the number of data lines are added to the file header.
 Please consider to directly provide the file extension of you choice via the input of `Filename`.

 Usage